ngageoint/hootenanny/README.md

 # Feature Validation and Cleaning

 Hootenanny has a variety of map cleaning capabilities to automatically correct erroneous data.
 In addition to its own built-in cleaning operations, Hootenanny is integrated with the feature cleaning capabilities of [JOSM](https://josm.openstreetmap.de/).

 For situations in which you want feature validation only and no automatic cleaning, JOSM validation may be used by itself.
 More [information](https://github.com/ngageoint/hootenanny/blob/master/docs/user/FeatureValidationAndCleaning.asciidoc) on Hootenanny validation and cleaning.

+**NOTE:** As of 3/19/20 this capability is only available in the Vagrant version of Hootenanny.
+It will be added to the RPM version of Hootenanny at a later date.

 # Feature Filtering